 This list is not complete.
 Other drugs may affect methadone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.

 Where can I get more information?

-Your pharmacist can provide more information about methadone.
+Your doctor or pharmacist can provide more information about methadone.